singhsanket143/Ds-Algo-Notes/Tries.md

 	Brute force Approach: Compare all prefixs of all words in array.
 		Time Complexity: O(n^2 x len(max(str)))

+	Optimised Approach: If a particular prefix is not unique, this means that it will be shared among more than 1 string.
+So why not keep a count on what are the number of strings in which a particular prefix is stored, and the prefix which is present only in one string will be unique.
+As we need prefix based calculation, a Trie(Prefix tree) will be helpful.
+At each node we can keep a count that the prefix ending at this node is shared among how many strings.

 **Q4- Maximum XOR pair**

 ```cpp